lilienthal-ls/my-go-to-templates/README.md

-# my-go-to-templates
+## 🧰 My Go-To Templates

- This section contains reusable notebook templates and python scripts that I regularly use.
+This section contains reusable notebook templates that I regularly use
+for data cleaning, ETL pipelines, and exploratory data analysis.